 Security assurance analysis and testing verify security qualities of Oracle products against various types of attacks.
 There are two broad categories of tests employed for testing Oracle products: static and dynamic analysis, which are further described in the sections below.
 These tests fit differently in the product development lifecycle and tend to find different categories of issues, so they are used together by Oracle product teams.

 Static security analysis of source code is the initial line of defense used during the product development cycle.
-Oracle uses a static code analyzer from Fortify Software, an HP company, as well a variety of internally developed tools, to catch problems while code is being written.
+Oracle uses a static code analyzer from Fortify Software as well as a variety of internally developed tools, to catch problems while code is being written.
 Products developed in most modern programming languages (such as C/C++, Java, C#) and platforms (J2EE, .NET) are scanned to identify possible security issues.
 This type of checking works very well for identifying buffer overflows and memory leaks in C/C++ code, resource handling issues in J2EE and .NET, finding improper credentials handling, various injections, incorrect system configurations, and so on.
 One of the drawbacks of this type of analysis is a high level of false positive reports; that is, quite a few of the reported items do not constitute a real issue.
 Typically, analysis of these scan reports involves senior engineers from the product teams who are well-familiar with the product code sorting out false positives from real issues, and reducing the number of false positives.